Driving on Multi-lane Roads With Heavy Traffic: Safe Driving TacticsUpdated Dec. 11, 2020

 Plan ahead for turns

 Drivers must remain aware of their surroundings and prepare for any necessary turns ahead of time.
-As soon as you identify your turn-off on the road ahead, begin merging into an appropriate lane which permits the maneuver.
+As soon as you identify your turn-off on the road ahead, begin merging into an appropriate lane that permits the maneuver.
 Keep in mind that you may not be able to execute multiple lane changes consecutively during heavy traffic.
 Turns on multi-lane roadways are discussed in more detail in our next section.

 Avoid blocking intersections